Saatwik-ss/DashLab-assignment/DaSH-Lab-Induction-Assignment-2025/part1_matrix_multiplication/REPORT.md

 Just an added layer on Naive implementation with synchronisation of threads , this time the implementation actually went smoother.
 Since i was adding it on the Naive portion, using 2x2 4x4 tiles actually reduced the time and GFLOPS of the process, i was afraid to increase the load as registers have low memory, but performance increased with TILE = 8, and decreased with TILE = 8.

+## Efficiency:
+Register blocking gives another clear jump.
+Threads compute multiple outputs at once, reusing values directly from registers, the fastest memory on the GPU.
+It achieves ~7.7% of cuBLAS, meaning nearly double the efficiency of the naive kernel, and is the first to approach a compute-dominated regime.